-Please use this form to make an appointment.
+For new patients, please use this secure form to make an appointment.

-Depending on your insurance, you may need a referral from your primary care physician, but many patients can make appointments without us without referrals.
+Depending on your insurance, you may need a referral from your primary care physician, but many patients can make appointments with us without referrals.

 During your clinic visit, you will see our medical assistant and give her a brief summary of your symptoms, and then see Dr. Ebrahim for your full visit.
 Then we will create a plan for your care.

 If you need a procedure, this will not be on the same day as your clinic visit and will be scheduled for a later date.

 Please call the office at 903-558-2222 and leave a message with one of our medical assistants.
 We will return your call in a timely manner.
 We are often not able to answer phone calls immediately as we are doing procedures or seeing patients in the office.

 We can be reached during business hours at 903-558-2222.
 If you are experiencing a medical emergency, dial 9-1-1.

 This is the amount you must pay during each visit with your physician.
 The amount may vary from one insurance to another, and from one year to the next.
 Often the amount is noted on your insurance card.
 The copay is required by your insurance company and payment is required at the time of your office visit.